 So let me be honest, anyone who knows me knows I need comfort with my service when I go out.
 The idea of sitting in an igloo on a rooftop when it is 30 degrees outside does not appeal to my spoiled sensitivities.
 That said, I always want to be a team player and as I was celebrating with a group of 20-30 year old’s who thought this as an awesome idea, I felt I had to take part, especially as I was the credit card holder!

-Each igloo has a heater, up to 10 seats – we happened to be 11 but we made it work and lots of much needed cozy blankets.
+Each igloo has a heater and up to 10 seats – we happened to be 11 but we made it work with lots of much needed cozy blankets.
 It really is like camping except you get waiter service.

 Our waiters were equally wrapped up warm with big puffy coats and a huge I am here to get you what you need to have a great night attitude.

 We started out with some champagne as we were celebrating a fabulous year for our team.
 While I stayed with champagne, of course, the team moved on to trying some of their winter cocktails, which everyone seemed to enjoy.

 After a great few hours in the Igloo